San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 - The Aztecs have covered the spread twice this season when favored by 10.5 points or more (in three chances).

-- San Diego State is 3-0 against the spread and 3-0 overall this season when the team scores more than 31.8 points.
+- San Diego State is 3-0 against the spread and 3-0 overall in games when it records more than 31.8 points.

-- When San Diego State amasses over 411.2 yards, the team is 2-1 against the spread and 2-1 overall.
+- San Diego State is 2-1 against the spread and 2-1 overall when the team churns out more than 411.2 yards.

-- The Aztecs have 11 giveaways this season, while the Rebels have 15 takeaways .

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.